 Only an ending…

-Only that how it begins is not how it will end, and how you WANT it to be is not necessary how it is MEANT to be.
+Only that how it begins is not how it will end, and how you want it to be isn’t necessarily how it is meant to be.

 And so think of your life…

 Is your relationship one thing – something that can be taken or lost or ended – or is it not simply one person’s being with another – for one moment, for 100 million moments?
 Each its own gift to you both.
 Each its own beginning and end.
 Each something to be enjoyed right then, for its own sake, in the time of its existence alone.